shourya2002-geek/Quantum-Finance/README.md

 Quantum algorithms applied to a Portfolio Management problem.
 Developed an improved version of the traditional QAOA algorithm that provides the following advantages:
-- A speedup in execution time
+- A huge speedup in execution time
-- Reduction of the state space to the set of feasible states
+- Sequential reduction of the state space to the set of feasible states
-- Possibility to add complex constraints that do not fit the penalty term model, such as, binary encoding and sector allocation.
+- Immense Possibility to add complex constraints that do not fit the penalty term model, such as, binary encoding and sector allocation.